CabinfeverB/RotationNet-TensorFlow/README.md

     # N is your checkpoint iteration
     $ python3 train.py --case 1 --center --lr 0.00001 -no N

-If you want to fine-tune model No. 0
+If you want to fine-tune model

     # N is your checkpoint iteration
     $ python3 train.py --case 2 --center --lr 0.00001 --pretrained N